 FN Summary: Lead asset (Exebacase) has fast-track & ‘breakthrough’ status and is in a Superiority Phase 3 Trial for MRSA.
 Pfizer is on the BOD and invested $6M.
 Possible new class of drug (lysins). $88M matching BARDA grant received.
 Missed Phase 2 endpoint, but MRSA subgroup discovered.
 Futility readout (for superiority) in 2H 2021.
-If futility readout shows superiority is on track, good possibility of a buyout.
+If futility readout shows superiority is on track, SP should start to climb.

 Table of Contents